-- Leicestershire County Council for collaboration to develop this variant the Family Star Plus - Camden Council Children's Schools and Families (CSF) Directorate for collaboration to develop the original Family Star - Specifically, Camden Council consultant-parents, Elfrida Rathbone, Euston Children's Centre, Hopscotch, Coram and the Camden Youth Offending Service, Hampshire local authority and Family Action - All those who contributed to edition 2, including Hampshire, Doncaster, Hull, Hertfordshire, Oxfordshire, Surrey, Vale of Glamorgan, Nottinghamshire, Enfield, Islington and Havering local authorities in the UK, Belfast Central Mission, Barnardos, Urique Outcomes and Family Life in Australia and Tushinde in Kenya.
+- Camden Council Children's Schools and Families (CSF) Directorate for collaboration to develop it - Specifically, Camden Council consultant-parents, Elfrida Rathbone, Euston Children's Centre, Hopscotch, Coram and the Camden Youth Offending Service Hampshire local authority and Family Action for contributing to the development - All those who contributed to this edition 2.2, including Hampshire, Doncaster, Hull, Hertfordshire, Oxfordshire, Surrey, Vale of Glamorgan, Nottinghamshire, Enfield, Islington and Havering local authorities in the UK, Belfast Central Mission, Barnardos, Unique Outcomes and Family Life in Australia and Tushinde in Kenya.

+Want to use this Star?
 Visit www.outcomesstar.org.uk